Last updated on December 2nd, 2019

 It may seem painfully straightforward, but often people need a call-to-action in order to take a step.
 Sometimes they don’t know what they’re expected to do.

-Ask your listeners to subscribe to your podcast at the beginning and end of each episode.
-You don’t have to be pushy, but remind them that subscribing is the best way to get notified of new episodes.
-Be honest and explain that if the podcast grows, you’ll be able to produce better content.
-Furthermore, come right out and ask them to share your podcast with their friends.
+Ask your listeners to subscribe, share, and review your podcast at the beginning and end of each episode.
+The best way to position these calls-to-action is to be authentic instead of pushy.
+Be honest and explain that as your podcast grows, you’ll be able to produce better content for your audience to enjoy.

 Reviews are so important, in fact, that they’re worth spending money on.
 You shouldn’t buy reviews, but you can incentivize your fans to leave them.